ozum/pg-generator/docs/nav.03.creating-generators/README.md

 ## Templates

 Template files are located in the `templates` folder of a sub-generator.
 Any templating engine can be used.
 Generated files are created by processing the templates. pg-generator decides how to process a template and what to pass as context data using the template's file name.
-Please see [adding templates section](/nav.03.creating-generators/02.adding-templates) for details.
+Please see [templates section](/nav.03.creating-generators/02.templates) for details.

 Templates related to the database objects are processed for each database object they are related to.
 Other files in the templates folder are copied to the destination without any processing.